 1.1 Geography 2

-1.2 Climate 2
+1.2 Climate 25

-1.3 Political System 2
+1.3 Political System 26

-1.4 Public Finance 2
+1.4 Public Finance 28

-1.5 Neutrality 2
+1.5 Neutrality 28

-1.6 Population 2
+1.6 Population 28

-1.7 Cosmopolitanism and International Outlook 2
+1.7 Cosmopolitanism and International Outlook 29

-1.8 Switzerland in Figures 3

 Nestled between the Alps and the Jura mountains, Switzerland is a communications and transport center between northern and southern Europe - a place where European cultures and languages meet.
 No other country offers such great variety in so small an area.
 The Swiss economy's high degree of development exists thanks to a liberal economic system, political stability, and close integration with the economies of other countries.
 The state creates the necessary framework and only intervenes when this serves the interests of society at large.
 The high-quality education system and outstanding infrastructure form the basis for the competitiveness of the Swiss economy.